dremharrison/league/README.md

 ![pic](erd.jpeg)

 ## Technologies Used
-Languages - HTML5, CSS3, Javascript, jQuery
+Languages - HTML5, CSS3, Javascript, jQuery<br/>
-Frameworks: Bootstrap
+Frameworks: Bootstrap<br/>
-Project Planning & User Stories - Trello
+Project Planning & User Stories - Trello<br/>
-Visual Studio Code
+Visual Studio Code<br/>

 ## Future Version
-User will be able to sign up and sign in
+User will be able to sign up and sign in<br/>
-User will be able to have options to volunteer, sign up for camps and tournaments and find a trainer.
+User will be able to have options to volunteer, sign up for camps and tournaments and find a trainer.<br/>